Pairwise Target Rotation for Factor Models: Introduction

-Broadly, there are two kinds of factor analysis, namely \textit{exploratory factor analysis} (EFA) and \textit{confirmatory factor analysis} (CFA).
-EFA involves methods that uncover the underlying structure of a large dataset, including estimating or extracting factors, determining the number of factors, and rotating the factors to an interpretable orientation \parencite{widaman1995}.
-Aside from providing a method of data reduction, EFA allows researchers to \textit{explore} the data freely to estimate the model and factors.
-On the other hand, CFA is used to test or \textit{confirm} \textit{a priori} hypotheses about the underlying structure of a dataset (i.e., the relationships between manifest and latent variables) \parencite{widaman1995}.
-In this paper, we focus on EFA and propose a new factor rotation method to address the interpretability problem of factors and aid the researcher in exploring the data, through the incorporation of \textit{semantic} information or more generally, arbitrary \textit{a priori} information.
+Broadly, factor analysis can be classified into two general types: \textit{exploratory factor analysis} (EFA) and \textit{confirmatory factor analysis} (CFA).
+The choice between EFA and CFA depends, in part, on how much prior knowledge or theory the researcher has regarding the dimensionality and structure of the instrument being examined.
+When the number of factors and pattern of relationships between observed variables and latent factors are not yet clearly specified, EFA is commonly used to explore the underlying structure of the data.
+EFA involves methods for estimating extracting factors, determining the appropriate number of factors, and rotating the factor solution to obtain a more interpretable orientation \parencite{widaman1995, fabrigar1999evaluating, costello2005best, gorsuch1983}.
+In contrast, CFA is used when the researcher has an \textit{a priori} hypothesis about the underlying structure of the data, such as the number of factors and the pattern of relationships between manifest variables and latent variables.
+Thus, CFA is generally used to test or confirm whether a hypothesize measurement model is consistent with the observed data \parencite{widaman1995, brown2016confirmatory, kline2016principles, furr2021psychometrics}.
+In this paper, we focus on EFA and propose a new factor rotation method to address a specific problem in its implementation.